Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the Customizer.

 == Changelog ==

+= 1.4.1 =
+* Fixed issue of link text not displaying in Feature List widget

 = 1.4 =
 * Improved JS for displaying Customizer button when page template is applied